-Certified Protection Professionals and applicants for the CPP ASIS board certification must adhere to the Code of Professional Responsibility, agreeing to:
+ASIS board certified security professionals and applicants for certification must adhere to the Code of Professional Responsibility, agreeing to:

-Perform professional duties in accordance with the law and the highest moral principles.
-Non-compliance includes any acts or omissions amounting to unprofessional conduct and deemed prejudicial to the designation.
+- Perform professional duties in accordance with the law and the highest moral principles.
+Noncompliance includes any acts or omissions amounting to unprofessional conduct and deemed prejudicial to the certification.

-In addition, any act deemed prejudicial to the designation may result in denial of approval to take the examination or disciplinary action by the Professional Certification Board (PCB), up to and including revocation of Certification.
+Any act deemed prejudicial to the certification may result in denial of approval to take the certification examination or disciplinary action by the Professional Certification Board (PCB), up to and including revocation of certification.
 Such acts may include, but are not limited to:

-Any act or omission that violates the provisions of the Code of Professional Responsibility.
+- Any act or omission that violates the provisions of the ASIS Certification Code of Professional Responsibility.

-Any act that is the proper basis for of suspension or revocation of a professional license.
+- Any act that is the proper basis for suspension or revocation of a professional license.

-Failure to cooperate with the PCB's Board of Professional Review in performance of its duties in investigating any allegation against an applicant or current.
-Making any false or misleading statements to the PCB regarding an applicant or current.
+- Failure to cooperate with the PCB’s Board of Professional Review in performance of its duties in investigating any allegation against an applicant or current certificant.

 - Making any false or misleading statements to the PCB regarding an applicant or current certificant.